tdda/tdda/doc/source/tdda.serial.md

 is a JSON file describing the format of one or more flat (“CSV”) files.
-It is the primary metadata format used by the `tdda` library, which includes various tools for working with `.serial` metadatain the `tdda.serial` module.
+It is the primary metadata format used by the `tdda` library, which includes various tools for working with `.serial` metadata in the `tdda.serial` module.
-The primary goal of `tdda.serial` is allow data in flat files to be read more accurately and to serve as documentation of how data has been written to flat files.
+The primary goal of `tdda.serial` is to allow data in flat files to be read more accurately and to serve as documentation of how data has been written to flat files.